heycryptobob/token-sniffer/README.md

 1. Clone the repo
 2. Enter the folder
+3. Make sure `yarn` is installed: https://classic.yarnpkg.com/en/docs/install/
-3. run `yarn install`
+4. run `yarn install`
-4. run `yarn start --term "Token Name"` (where "Token Name" is replaced by the name of the token you wish to sniff out.)
+5. run `yarn start --term "Token Name"` (where "Token Name" is replaced by the name of the token you wish to sniff out.)

 ## Notes